-Maria, the apartment owner was eager to include me in a 'not' tourist event and so when she was invited to a small gathering for a private concert, at the Museo Cassioli in Asciano, then on to dinner at the host's country estate, she invited me as her guest.
+Maria, the apartment owner had been wanting to include me in a 'not' tourist event so when she was invited to a small gathering for a private concert, at the Museo Cassioli in Asciano, then on to dinner at the host's country estate, she invited me as her guest.

 Jackie had left at 6:00 a.m., and I was looking forward to spending the evening with Maria, driving over the countryside to Asciano, near Siena, and all the other events planned for the evening.

 About 3:00 pm (15:00) a vicious, thunder, lightening, rain storm descended upon the region.
 As the storm gained strength and got more fierce as the afternoon wore on, I was expecting to hear from Maria that we would not be able to drive there.
 However, she arrived at 6:30 pm with a fortunate lull in the storm, as I have no rain gear with me.

 Shortly after we started to drive, the heavy rains picked up again, however, it was daylight and she could see the road, but while not able to anticipate downed tree branches, we made it safely and began the looking for a parking place saga.
 We found one, we found the museum and arrived in plenty of time to see the museum before the concert.